geoadmin/mf-chsdi3/README.md

     make user

-If you do this on mf1t, you need to make sure that a correct configuration exists under
+If you do this on `vpc-mf1-dev1`, you need to make sure that a correct configuration exists under

     /var/www/vhosts/mf-chsdi3/conf

 that points to your working directory.
-If all is well, you can reach your pages at:
+If all is well (`sudo apache2ctl graceful`), you can reach your pages at:

     http://mf-chsdi3.dev.bgdi.ch/<username>/

+## Git hooks

+Three `git hooks` are installed automatically when `make user` is called.

+All the hooks check that we don't accidently publish sensitive AWS keys to github - in the files as well as in the commit messages.
+We also execute

+    make lint

+in the pre-commit hook.

+Other checks can be added freely to any hook.

+### `pre-commit` hook

+Called before committing changes locally.
+The commands in the `scripts/pre-commit.sh` script are executed.

+### `commit-msg` hook

+Called before comitting changes locally and checks the commit message.
+The commands in the `scripts/commit-msg.sh` script are executed.

+### `prepare-commit-msg` hook

+Called before comitting changes locally and checks pre-commit messages (usually from --fast-forward merges.
+The commands in the `scripts/prepare-commit-msg.sh` are executed.

-## Deploying to dev, int, and prod
+# Deploying to dev, int, and prod

 Do the following commands **inside your working directory**.
 Here's how a standard deploy process is done.

-`make deploydev SNAPSHOT=true`
+    make deploydev SNAPSHOT=true

 This updates the source in /var/www... to the latest master branch from github, creates a snapshot and runs nosetests against the test db.
 The snapshot directory